aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/Msbuild-NETCore_2_0/SimpleS3FunctionServerless-FSharp/template/src/BlueprintBaseName.1/Readme.md

-# Empty AWS Serverless Application Project
+# AWS Lambda Simple S3 Function Project

 This starter project consists of:
 * serverless.template - an AWS CloudFormation Serverless Application Model template file for declaring your Serverless functions and other AWS resources
-* Function.cs - class file containing the C# method mapped to the single function declared in the template file
+* Function.fs - Code file containing the function handler method
 * aws-lambda-tools-defaults.json - default argument settings for use with Visual Studio and command line deployment tools for AWS

 You may also have a test project depending on the options selected.

-The generated project contains a Serverless template declaration for a single AWS Lambda function that will be exposed through Amazon API Gateway as a HTTP *Get* operation.
-Edit the template to customize the function or add more functions and other resources needed by your application, and edit the function code in Function.cs.
-You can then deploy your Serverless application.
+The generated function handler responds to events on an Amazon S3 bucket.
+The handler receives the bucket and object key details in an S3Event instance and returns the content type of the object as the function output.
+Replace the body of this method, and parameters, to suit your needs.

+After deploying your function you must configure an Amazon S3 bucket as an event source to trigger your Lambda function.

 ## Here are some steps to follow from Visual Studio: